marvin3dp/betlo/docs/DISPLAY_MODES.md

 # No display, auto-headless:
 ⚠ No display detected (VPS/Server environment)
 ⚠ Auto-enabling headless mode with stealth
-💡 For better Zefoy compatibility, use Xvfb: ./run_xvfb.sh
+💡 For better Zefoy compatibility, use Xvfb: ./venv.sh  # Smart auto-detect (uses Xvfb on VPS)

 # Manual headless:
 🎭 Headless mode enabled with stealth scripts
-💡 For best Zefoy compatibility, use Xvfb: ./run_xvfb.sh
+💡 For best Zefoy compatibility, use Xvfb: ./venv.sh  # Smart auto-detect (uses Xvfb on VPS)
 ```

 ---